 For me, investing in a friendship meant still hanging out with our friends when I would rather be stewing over something he didn’t do (likely a household chore).

 It meant more smiling, less angry face.
 More laughter.
 Staying in the same room instead of hiding in another.
 Attempting small talk.
 Communicating when I needed a break instead of walking out of the house in a huff.

-It was hard, but over the months, he seemed impressed to be nice in return, i.e., sit down and talk about the things I wanted to be addressed.
+It was hard, but over the months, he was being nice in return, i.e., sat down to talk about the things I wanted to be addressed.